plotly/dash-labs/docs/DOCUMENTATION.md

 ![](https://i.imgur.com/VX6E6kD.png)

-## Creating custom templates
-Custom templates can be created by subclassing the `dx.template.base.BaseTemplate` class.
-Or, for a custom Bootstrap Components template, subclass `dash.teamplates.dbc.BaseDbcTemplate`.
-Similarly, to create a custom DDK template, subclass `dx.templates.ddk.BaseDdkTemplate`.

-Overriding a template may involve:
- 1. Customizing what component class is meant by "Dropdown", "Graph", etc.
- 2. Specifying the representation of component labels.
- 3. How component and label are group together into a container.
- 4. How the input and output containers created in (3) are combined into a single layout container.
- 5. Providing custom inline CSS which gets inserted into `index.html`.
- 6. Customize input and output compo

 # Chapter 3: Template component constructors
 To reduce the amount of boilerplate required to construct the dependency components to pass to `@app.callback`, template classes provide a variety of helper functions.
 A few examples are `tp.div()`, `tp.button()`, `tp.dropdown()`, etc.  These are relatively simple functions that return a dependency object.
 For example: